-The Trinity River has been a flood threat to Fort Worth since day 1.
+The Trinity River has been a flood threat to Fort Worth ever since the town expanded from the fort on the bluff down onto lower ground.

 Fort Worth’s population in 1889 was about twenty-three thousand.
 This bird’s-eye-view map by the American Publishing Company shows the extent of the city in 1891.

-About 8 p.m. on July 2, 1889, rain began to fall.
+About 8 p.m. on July 2, 1889 rain began to fall.
 By 2 a.m.
-July 5 the Trinity River was out of its banks.
-Policemen began firing their pistols to warn sleeping people in low areas, especially people living in tents on the river bottom.
+July 4 the Trinity River was out of its banks.
+Policemen began firing their pistols to warn sleeping people in low areas, especially people living in tents on the river bottom north and east of downtown.
+The river bottom was a temporary refuge for people who could not afford to live anywhere else.
 Clip is from the July 4 Gazette.

-Downtown’s location on high ground—thank you, Major Arnold—kept it drained.
+Downtown’s location on high ground—thank you, Major Arnold—kept it well drained during the heavy rainfall.
 In fact, the Spring Palace exhibition reported its best attendance of the season on its closing day, July 4.
 Clip is from the July 4 Gazette.

 By 3 a.m.
 July 4 the water was rising on the north side of the river.
 The North Side was not yet part of the city, but 2,500 acres of land there had been platted for development the year before.
 People lived there in small frame houses, even tents.
 They began to evacuate their homes, heading for higher ground via the iron viaduct connecting the North Side to “the city.”
 The iron viaduct (visible in the bird’s-eye-view map) was replaced in 1914 by the Paddock Viaduct.
 Clip is from the July 4 Gazette.

-On July 6 the Dallas Morning News reported that the north approach to the iron viaduct was damaged.
+On July 6 the Dallas Morning News reported that the north approach to the iron viaduct was damaged by the flood.

 Flood victims were given shelter on the courthouse square.
 Attorney Robert McCart and alderman J. P. Nicks were among civic leaders organizing aid.
 A concert was planned to benefit flood victims.
 Clip is from the July 4 Gazette.